TOAST-DOCS/Gamebase/en/Overview.md

 ## Game > Gamebase > Overview

-Gamebase is a strongly recommended service as it embraces a decade's operational knowhow of NHN Entertainment, which is the leading game platform provider.
+Gamebase is a strongly recommended service as it embraces a decade's operational knowhow of NHN, which is the leading game platform provider.
 It only takes Gamebase SDK to make easy use of common game services.

 ![Gamebase_summary](http://static.toastoven.net/prod_gamebase/Overview/Gamebase_overview_01_201903_en.png)